qilong-zhang/Staircase-sign-method/readme.md

 In our paper, we rethink the limitation of **Sign method (SM)**, e.g., I-FGSM, and propose a novel **Staircase Sign Method (SSM)** to alleviate this issue, thus boosting  both **targeted** and **non-targeted** transfer-based attacks.
 Comparing with state-of-the-art targeted attacks, we significantly improve the transferability (i.e. on average, **5.1%** for normally trained models and **11.2%** for adversarially trained defenses).

-✏ *We hope that our proposed method can completely replace the existing SM, not only in terms of transfer-based attacks (e.g. query-based attack).
-We encourage you to test our SSM and demonstrate the effectiveness of  this algorithm.
-If you have any questions, please feel free to contact me.*